optiv/Talon/README.md

 ### Troubleshooting
-Talon comes equip to detect if the  targeted domain controllers are activy or become unavialble.
+Talon comes equip to detect if the  targeted domain controllers are active or become unavailable.
 This helps ensure your getting accurate results while not wasting time.

 ```